This design is the twenty-third of thirty-six woodblock prints in Rakusan's second main sequence series,

 Fully thirteen of the fifteen Fan Series designs have seal C which indicates carving dates between the last months of 1933 and the end of the first quarter of 1934.

-The other two Fan Series designs have rare minor seals, one example each of seal Q and of seal R. They may possibly date from the seal A period around the third quarter of 1933, however assignment to the seal C period (which would make all of the flowering plum Fan Series designs contemporaneous) cannot be ruled out.
+The other two Fan Series designs have rare minor seals, one example each of seal Q and of seal R. They may possibly date from the seal A period around the third quarter of 1933, from the seal C period (which would make all of the flowering plum Fan Series designs contemporaneous), or from the subsequent seal B period.
 The 36 Series bonsai plum design, 124, is the sole woodblock print example of minor seal D whose carving period is assigned to the seal C period.

 After preparing the wooden blocks for these relatively early designs, Rakusan set them aside for several months.